 Treatments are just one aspect of chronic pain management.
 Dr. Frazier, Jr. uses physiotherapy techniques to help you recapture full function and live without limitations.

-Book your appointment by calling the Texas Interventional Pain Management office today.
+Book your appointment by calling the Tarpon Interventional Pain & Spine Care office today.